ElektraInitiative/go-elektra-archive/README.md

 This repository contains Go bindings for the low-level API for Elektra as found in `kdb.h`.

+Go-Elektra leverages [cgo](https://golang.org/cmd/cgo/) to call the C functions of the Elektra library.

 ## Prerequisites

 * Go (version >1.11) and